 If He’s not there you can’t lose anything; if He is, you can gain everything.

 2. Read and Study the Bible Yourself

-No matter how good a study, preach, or teaching aid you have – we must all go back to the Word of God ourselves and let the Holy Spirit reveal it directly to ourselves from there.
+No matter how good a study, preach, or teaching aid you have – we must all go back to the Word of God ourselves and let the Holy Spirit reveal it directly to us from there.

-Even if you accept things, still go back and see it yourself in Scripture – this is what God has divinely inspired.
+Even if you accept things, still go back and see it for yourself in Scripture – this is what God has divinely inspired.

 3. Appreciate the Right Method of Interpretation

 This is fundamental and affects how you piece everything together.